ArijanaBohr/depth_of_anesthesia_estimation/README.md

-#  Depth of Anesthesia Classification in Single-Channel EEG: Analysis of Machine Learning Approaches and Future Perspectives by Anonymized Authors
+#  Advancing Depth of Anesthesia Monitoring based on Single-Channel EEG: A Comparative Study of Machine Learning Approaches by Anonymized Authors

-Estimation of the depth of anesthesia with the help of the parameters of CNLneg, CRneg, SSPLneg and BS (details can be found in the associated paper).
+Estimation of the depth of anesthesia with the help of the parameters of CNLneg, CRneg, SSPLneg and BuS (details can be found in the associated paper).

-This projects trains binary classifiers of CNLneg/SSPLneg/CRneg/BS.
+This projects trains binary classifiers of CNLneg/SSPLneg/CRneg/BuS.

-(in our code the variables for CNLneg/SSPlneg/CRneg/BS are sleep/sspl/cr/burst_suppression)
+(in our code the variables for CNLneg/SSPlneg/CRneg/BuS are sleep/sspl/cr/burst_suppression)
 # Step-by Step Tutorial:
 ## ⚙️ Installation